Do N95 Face Masks Expire? When to Replace & Where to BuyBielcor

 It’s probably time to replace your N95 respirator if:

-The mask is contaminated, damage, or soiled in any way.
+The mask is contaminated, damaged, or soiled in any way.

 Your mask is expired, and you plan to use it for protective purposes.